 The closest commercial airports are El Paso International (190 miles) and Midland International (177 miles).
 Although you can count on roughly 2.5 to 3 hour drives from either, when driving from El Paso you'll lose an hour going from Mountain time (El Paso) to Central time (McDonald).
 For private aviation there are airstrips in Marfa and Alpine (both about 40 miles from the Observatory).
 As of the time of this edit, both have car rental services.

 Where to stay

-Fort Davis is the nearest town to the Observatory and boasts a number of hotels and motels as well as a number of B&Bs.
+Fort Davis is the nearest town to the Observatory and boasts a number of hotels, motels, and B&Bs.
 The Fort Davis Chamber of Commerce maintains an extensive list of area accommodations.
 Additionally, the Chamber sites of Alpine (~ 45 miles) and Marfa (~ 37 miles) also list area lodging.